Zaza language: Classification

-The Zaza language is considered a branch of the Kurdic subgroup within the Northwestern Iranian languages.
+The Zaza language is considered a branch of the Kurdic subgroup within the Northwestern Iranian languages in a study.
 The varieties of Kurdic do not directly descend from any known Middle Iranian languages, such as Middle Persian or Parthian, or from Old Iranian languages, such as Avestan or Old Persian.
 Zaza is considered a macrolanguage, consisting of Southern and Northern Zaza.
-Glottolog database classifies Zazaki under the Adharic branch of Northwestern Iranian languages.

-Linguistically, the classification of Zazaki as either a Kurdish dialect or a distinct language is a topic of debate among scholars.
-Some, such as Ludwig Paul, do not consider Zazaki and Gorani to be Kurdish dialects.
+Glottolog database classifies Zaza under the Adharic branch of Northwestern Iranian languages Some, such as Ludwig Paul, do not consider Zazaki and Gorani to be Kurdish dialects.
 According to him, they can only be classified as Kurdish dialects in a political and ethnic context, and it would be more accurate to refer to them as Kurdish languages.
 The differences between them arise from the Kurdish adoption of Persian linguistic features due to historical contact.
-Other scholars contend that the classification of Zazaki as a separate language from Kurdish is based on insufficient data, and a detailed comparison between Zazaki and Kurmanji in terms of phonology, morphology, syntax, and lexicon reveals a significant degree of shared features, suggesting that Zazaki and Kurmanji are dialects of the same language.

 Furthermore, arguments regarding the classification of both Zazaki and Gorani highlight that the distinction between a dialect and a language is a social construct influenced by factors such as shared identity, history, beliefs, and living conditions, rather than being based solely on linguistic evidence.
 Therefore, Kurdish can be seen as a socio-cultural umbrella that encompasses both recognized Kurdish dialects (such as Kurmanji, Sorani, and Southern Kurdish) as well as the Zaza and Gorani languages.
 The term "Kurdic" is used to refer to this broad grouping.

-German linguist Jost Gippert has demonstrated that the Zaza language is very closely related to the Parthian language in terms of phonetics, morphology, syntax and lexicon and that it has many words in common with the Parthian language.
-According to him, the Zaza language may be a residual dialect of the Parthian language that has survived to the present day.